 If you’re staying in Vik, then Reynisfjara beach is one of the best places to see the Northern lights in Iceland.
 There is zero light pollution and you’ll get dramatic views and the sound of the waves lapping the beach as the night sky puts on a spectacular show.

 Further along the coast is the Jökulsárlón Glacial Lagoon, which you’ll find a bit later on this Iceland bucket list.
 The unique landscape of Jökulsárlón makes it another great Northern lights location.
 The crystal clear ice boulders on the black sand beach pick up the colourful glow of the aurora borealis and create a kaleidoscopic effect.

 How about a touch of luxury whilst waiting for the light show?
 Head for Seljavallalaug hot springs, just of the Ring Road between Seljalandsfoss and Skogafoss waterfalls.
 There is a naturally heated outdoor swimming pool which is is free and open 24 hours a day.
 It’s also one of the oldest pools in Iceland, and a perfect spot to take in the night sky.

-Fjaðrárgljúfur Canyon in South Iceland is a canyon with a river bed which snakes between the surrounding high canyon walls.
-Located right off the main Ring Road, you can stop and descend around 100 metres to hike along the canyon floor.
+Fjaðrárgljúfur Canyon in South Iceland is a canyon with a river bed that snakes between the surrounding high canyon walls.
+Located right off the main Ring Road, you can stop and descend around 100 meters to hike along the canyon floor.